 Now: I still make cookies but focus more on nutritionally dense ingredients like nut butter, nut flour, unrefined sweetener (honey from our own bees—which I only used in place of pancake syrup back in the day; Grade B maple syrup; and coconut or palm sugar).
 You will find many healthy cookie recipes here on gfe.

 Today’s recipe for Double Chocolate Nut Butter Oaties—at the bottom of this post—is an example of the cookies I make today.
-Nut butter, eggs, oat flour, cocoa powder (or raw cacao powder), coconut sugar, allergen-free chocolate chips, coconut oil, baking soda, and homemade vanilla extract come together to create soft, moist, filling, and healthier chocolate cookies.
+Nut butter, eggs, certified gluten-free oat flour (made from purity protocol oats), cocoa powder (or raw cacao powder), coconut sugar, allergen-free chocolate chips, coconut oil, baking soda, and homemade vanilla extract come together to create soft, moist, filling, and healthier chocolate cookies.

 Then: I was trained by television commercials, ads, and soccer game fare to always provide a beverage like milk (yes, chocolate), sports drink, juice pack, or juice.
 So I always had those for Son.
 A bright orange “Sunny” beverage was a favorite of his.
 The ingredients were several juices (that constituted less than 2% volume), corn syrup, canola oil, food coloring, sucralose, gums, and preservatives.
 Yikes.

 Now: I’d focus first and foremost on filtered water.
 From home.
 In a recyclable container.
-If I wanted Son to enjoy some milk, I’d go for a non-dairy milk (I love this easy recipe from Ricki for making one’s own hemp milk and this way to make French Press almond milk), healthy juice (as in 100% juice; not a juice-pack), or even a smoothie.
+If I wanted Son to enjoy some milk, I’d go for a non-dairy milk (I love this easy recipe from Ricki for making one’s own hemp milk and this method of making almond milk in less than 3 minutes), healthy juice (as in 100% juice; not a juice-pack), or even a smoothie.
 If Son wanted a really cold drink, I’d include Lexie’s Cool-Aid.
 Putting the beverage in the lunch in a frozen state should result in a cold, drinkable beverage by lunch time.

 Making healthy lunches when you are actually making a lot of the food does take a little preplanning and preparation, storage, and packaging time, of course.
 But it doesn’t have to take tons of time.
 A once-a-week effort–and a fairly modest amount of time spent–can produce a whole week’s worth of lunch components!